tbarbette/retina-expe/README.md

 ![Figure](100G/cpu-avg_good_bps.png)

+This result is not in the paper.
+CloudLab's CPU are performing worst than our Intel CPUs.
+With our testbed, two cores were more than enough to have Retina reach the testbed limits.
+Snort is also not multi-threaded so it would just be a point on the left, Zeek needs a different setup to scale.
+All in all this experiment did not add much information except about how "competitors" scale, which is not the intended point.

 #### Software configuration
 We tuned every competing software as best.
 If you think we should enable, for instance, a magic option in suricata to be more fair in our comparison, you can easily do so.
 The full suriacata.yaml config is generated for each experiment from `http.d/suricata.npf`.
 Change what you desire, if possible using a $VARIABLE.

 Then re-run the same NPF command, only with `local+suricata:Suricata` in the first arguments (the repo list) and add `--variables "VARIABLE={OLD,NEW}" --force-retest`.
 This will create a plot comparing the OLD and NEW value.

+### Running faster
 If in a hurry, add `--config n_runs=1` to do only one run per variables.